 In order to be admitted into the DNP program, the applicant must additionally meet the following criteria.

-- 1. Current unencumbered license as a registered nurse - 2.
-One year of professional nursing work experience. - 3.
-Completed an undergraduate level Baccalaureate degree in nursing from a CCNE or ACEN regionally accredited college or university in the United States or a foreign college or university which is approved by an international transcript evaluation organization recognized by OKWU (see International Student Admissions Criteria) The equivalent bachelor's degree in nursing from a foreign institution. - 4.
-A statistics course with a grade of "C-" or better. - 5.
+1. Current unencumbered license as a registered nurse

+- 2. One year of professional nursing work experience. - 3.
+A statistics course with a grade of "C-" or better. - 4.
 Completion of application and supporting documentation.

 BSN ENTRY (BSN to DNP)